New South Wales Consolidated Acts

 (3) Before the Tribunal begins to hold hearings for the

-purposes of an investigation, it must give reasonable notice, by advertisement
+purposes of an investigation, it must give reasonable notice, in a manner that

-the hearings, the subject of the hearings and the time and place at which the
+subject of the hearings and the time and place at which the first of the

 (4) A hearing is to be held in public.